kanishka-linux/vinanti/README.md

     and then need to setup backend='aiohttp' during initialization of Vinanti.

-### Features
+## Features

-Featurewise, it might not be rich compared to other HTTP clients, at the moment.
+Featurewise, it is not rich compared to other HTTP clients, at the moment.
 Its main advantage is, easy to use api which doesn't require knowing anything about async feature of python at the user level.
 Possibly, it will try to add many other features in future.
 But currently its main focus is to explore/experiment whether it is possible to build api's to async libraries without users having to deal with async related code/syntax themselves at the api-level or not.

 However, Vinanti has some interesting features (apart from regular HTTP requests) which are listed below: